BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 This is because the last statement will always be printed on the post window.

 Similar to any other object-oriented language, we call a **method** ``postln`` on the **object** representing a ``String``.
-However in the [SuperCollider documentation](https://doc.sccode.org/) they use different terms.
+However, in the [SuperCollider documentation](https://doc.sccode.org/) they use different terms.
 The object is the **receiver** of a **message** (method).

 The object is always the first argument of the method (similar to ``Python``).
 We refer to this object as ``this``.
-For example we could also use the following syntax:
+For example, we could also use the following syntax:

 ```isc
 postln("Hello World!");